Video evidence increasingly disproves police narratives

 The department’s initial news release claimed that Floyd “appeared to be suffering medical distress” after he resisted arrest and was handcuffed.
 The death set off nationwide protests against police brutality and racial injustice.

-Minneapolis police spokesman John Elder said Tuesday that he did not visit the scene of Floyd’s death, which is his normal practice after major incidents.
+Minneapolis police spokesman John Elder said Tuesday that he missed initial notifications about Floyd and did not visit the scene, as he usually does after major events.
 He said he knew the arrest was on body camera video but that he would not be able to review it for several hours.
 Instead, he released the initial description after being briefed by supervisors, whom he learned later were also not at the scene.

 The department realized the statement was inaccurate hours later when the bystander video surfaced, and immediately requested an FBI investigation, he said.
 By then, the state Bureau of Criminal Apprehension had taken over the investigation of Floyd’s death, and Elder said he was unable to send out a corrected statement.